jbunke/stipple-effect/README.md

 [![Roadmap](https://raw.githubusercontent.com/wiki/jbunke/stipple-effect/assets/buttons/roadmap.png)](roadmap.md)

 ## About
-_Stipple Effect_ is a pixel art editor that supports animation and scripting.
+*Stipple Effect* is a pixel art editor that supports animation and scripting.
 It is designed to facilitate a variety of workflows and to encourage rapid, iterative creation of video game art assets and other types of artwork.

-SE was made by a solo indie game developer with the needs and skill sets of other indie devs in mind.
-It is lightweight and simple to learn and use, yet allows for considerable depth and complexity.
-SE has a feature-rich scripting API that can be harnessed for the automation of otherwise tedious and repetitive tasks.
+* made by a solo game developer with the needs and skill sets of other indie devs in mind
+* lightweight and simple to learn and use, yet allows for considerable depth and complexity
+* expressive scripting API that can be used to **automate program actions** and **create dynamic preview and color transformations with complex logic**

 ![Preview](https://raw.githubusercontent.com/wiki/jbunke/stipple-effect/assets/complex-preview.gif)
-<div align="center">A custom preview in action... one of many applications of scripting</div>
+<div align="center">A preview script in action</div>

 ## Features
 * Symbiotic relationship between layers and frames